jcrozum/pystablemotifs/Manual.md

 **```max_stable_motifs```** :&ensp;<code>int</code>
-:   Maximum number of output lines for PyBoolNet to process from the
+:   Maximum number of output lines for pyboolnet to process from the
     AspSolver (the default is 10000).